SynapSeq

 • Gamma (30+ Hz): Peak concentration

-For most people, brainwave entrainment is considered safe when used responsibly.
-However, some individuals (such as those with epilepsy, heart conditions, or neurological disorders) should consult a medical professional before using any entrainment software.
+For most people, entrainment-oriented audio is considered safe when used responsibly.
+However, some individuals (such as those with epilepsy, heart conditions, or neurological disorders) should consult a medical professional before using SynapSeq sessions or related audio methods.

 General tips: